 Burmistrov’s attitude and sense of entitlement cast a shadow over his skill.
 In 2012-13, his relationship with then-Jets head coach Claude Noel soured.
 Burmistrov was bitter with Noel for a number of reasons, including that the coach sent him down the AHL’s St. John’s IceCaps in the wake of the 2012 NHL lockout instead of letting him return to Russia, where he could make more money.
 Additionally, the 21-year-old was peeved that veteran Olli Jokinen was getting more playing time, and that he was relegated to fourth-line and penalty kill roles.

-After the lockout-shortened season — in which he tallied just 10 points in 44 games — Burmistrov bounced back to his home country and played the next two seasons with Kazan of the KHL.
+After the lockout-shortened season — in which he tallied just 10 points in 44 games — Burmistrov bounced back to his home country and played the next two seasons with Kazan Ak-Bars of the KHL.
 However, in July 2015, with Noel having been fired and replaced by Paul Maurice, Burmistrov made a return to Winnipeg.

 His second go-around with the Jets, however, was a disappointment.
 In 2015-16, he tallied 21 points, and in 2016-17, he put up just two assists in 23 games before being placed on waivers and getting claimed by the Arizona Coyotes.

 In 2017, Burmistrov — now a fringe player rather than an exciting prospect — signed a one-year deal with the Vancouver Canucks.
 He played 24 games there before “retiring” from the NHL on Christmas Eve and returning to Russia, likely never to return to North America.

-Burmistrov began the 2018-19 season with Kazan.
-After struggling there, he was traded to Salavat Yulaev Ufa, and is now in his second season with the team, playing alongside other former NHLers Linus Omark and Nikita Soshnikov.
+Burmistrov began the 2018-19 season with Kazan, but after struggling there, he was traded to Salavat Yulaev Ufa and played alongside other former NHLers Linus Omark and Nikita Soshnikov.